Skip to main content

 );

-"use client").
-JSX elements don’t survive a server/client boundary — pass the compiled value across it, never the JSX. - Ids are permanent.
+2. every formIds are permanent.
 Ids key responses, logic, piping, and sync.
 Never rename casually, never derive from position or a loop counter.

-visibleIf={when(…)…}, never{cond && <Fillo.…/>}.
-Branching the JSX makes a per-visitor schema, which churns drafts in your workspace — a dev warning fires when a form’s structure changes between renders. - Reuse is a plain function returning elements, called inline as
+3. JSX onlyConditional questions are visibleIf={when(…)…}, never {cond && <Fillo.…/>}.
+Branching the JSX makes a per-visitor schema, which churns drafts in your workspace.
+A dev warning fires when a form’s structure changes between renders.
+A params form is one static object, not recompiled per render, so this footgun doesn’t apply there.

 Multi-page forms

 Wrap blocks in <Fillo.Page> elements.
-Children are either all pages or all blocks — mixing throws jsx-page_mix.
+Children are either all pages or all blocks; mixing throws jsx-page_mix.
 Blocks without pages become one implicit page.

 <Fillo.Form id="onboarding" title="Get set up" client={client}>